iranziprince01/alu-system_engineering-devops/web_stack_debugging_0/README.md

 <em>curl</em>
 <h2>Requirements</h2>
 <h3>General</h3>
-Allowed editors: vi, vim, emacs
+<p>Allowed editors: vi, vim, emacs</p>
-All your files will be interpreted on Ubuntu 14.04 LTS All your files should end with a new line
+<p>All your files will be interpreted on Ubuntu 14.04 LTS</p>
+All your files should end with a new line<br>
-A README.md file, at the root of the folder of the project, is mandatory All your Bash script files must be executable
+A README.md file, at the root of the folder of the project, is mandatory<br>
+All your Bash script files must be executable<br>
-Your Bash scripts must pass Shellcheck without any error Your Bash scripts must run without error
+Your Bash scripts must pass Shellcheck without any error<br>
+Your Bash scripts must run without error<br>
-The first line of all your Bash scripts should be exactly #!/usr/bin/env bash The second line of all your Bash scripts should be a comment explaining what is the script doing
+The first line of all your Bash scripts should be exactly #!/usr/bin/env bash<br>
+The second line of all your Bash scripts should be a comment explaining what is the script doing<br>